-This course offers advanced training in the field of Fire and Explosion Engineering for candidates wishing to either: embark on a new career in an exciting and developing field; or if already working in the area, formalise/upgrade their professional qualifications & experience with recognisable and transferable academic qualifications.
+This course offers advanced training in the field of Fire and Explosion Engineering for candidates wishing to either embark on a new career in an exciting and developing field or if already working in the sector, to formalise/upgrade their professional qualifications and experience with transferable academic qualifications.

 - Most taught modules are delivered in intensive CPD one week (block) format.
 Modules are spread evenly throughout the year.